Notice of Pre-AIA or AIA Status

 Step 2A Prong 2: The judicial exception is not integrated into a practical application.

-applying a query, a key, and a value to the decoding network, (This amounts to no more than mere instructions to “apply” the exception using a generic computer component.)
+The predicted measurement data is generated based on a query, a key, and a value, (This amounts to no more than mere instructions to “apply” the exception using a generic computer component.)

 the query is computed based on the input embedding sequence, (this limitation amounts to adding insignificant extra-solution activity to the judicial exception).